Home health care company serves meals to homeless on Christmas

-Nurses serving up food and fellowship on their day off so those like Clayborn, who is from Alaska and has no family here in Wichita, don’t have to celebrate Christmas alone.
+Nurses serving up food and fellowship on their day off so those like Clayborn, who is from Alaska and has no family here in Wichita, didn’t have to celebrate Christmas alone.

 “Very grateful,” said Clayborn.